amureki/amureki.github.io/content/cv.md

 * Revamped the existing data warehouse and lifted the overall company's data culture by conducting workshops
 * Implemented a video-on-demand solution based on AWS infrastructure (MediaConvert, Lambda, CloudFront)
-* Co-developed [emark](https://github.com/voiio/emark) - an open-source Django library to create and send markdown-based emails
+* Co-developed [emark](https://github.com/voiio/emark) — an open-source Django library to create and send markdown-based emails
 * Created an AI deployment pipeline for OpenAI-based internal and external assistants
+* Achievement unlocked: survived a team event bike accident with a concussion — commitment level 100%

 ### Core Maintainer of [Model Bakery](https://github.com/model-bakers/model_bakery)
 _December 2018 – present, 6 years and counting_